 - Conduct research in the university's laboratory facilities and field research throughout the greater Edmonton area

 - Learn applied skills through courses in human, animal and ecological biology

 - Work in close proximity with your professors as you explore the origin, growth, reproduction, structure, function and interrelationships of living organisms

 - Discover connections between creation and human stewardship and why these relationships are so important

 - Participate in a study abroad opportunity through the Au Sable Institute of Environmental Studies with field stations across North America

 Enhance your study of biology by choosing to participate in an amazing off-campus study opportunity.
 These invaluable experiences offer internship placements, cross-cultural opportunities, fantastic work experience and more.
 Take a look at partner organizations you could get involved with as a biology student at King's.

 With five campuses located around the world – Tiruchirappalli, India; Great Lakes in northern Michigan; Vera Blanca, Costa Rica; Pacific Rim Institute, Whidbey Island; and Chicago, Illinois – the Au Sable institute is dedicated to inspiring and educating people to serve, protect and restore God's earth.

 This academically rigorous and spiritually transformative semester is offered through CCSP.
 The program involves studying God and nature, New Zealand's on-shore and off-shore ecosystems, and sustainable community development with a view to taking care of creation.

-Home to one of the most diverse environments in the world, the CCSP program in Belieze will expose you to vast swaths of unspoiled tropical rain forest.
-As the only English speaking nation in the Caribbean, students have a unique opportunity to engage with local cultural groups and organizations that call this amazing tropical ecosystem home without language barriers.
+Home to one of the most diverse environments in the world, the CCSP program in Belize will expose you to vast swaths of unspoiled tropical rain forest.
+As the only English-speaking nation in the Caribbean, students have a unique opportunity to engage with local cultural groups and organizations that call this amazing tropical ecosystem home without language barriers.